The 100 (TV series): "Bury your gays" controversy

-In 2016, the series and showrunner Jason Ruthenberg faced widespread controversy when Lexa, the leader of the Grounders and the show's lesbian character, was killed off in the third-season episode "Thirteen".
-Critics and fans considered the death and the way it was written a continuation of the persistent bury your gays trope in television, in which LGBT characters, especially queer women, are killed off far more often than others, implicitly portraying them as disposable and existing primarily to serve the stories of straight characters or to attract viewers.
+In 2016, the series and showrunner Jason Rothenberg faced widespread controversy when Lexa, the leader of the Grounders and a lesbian character, was killed off in the third-season episode "Thirteen".
+Some critics and fans considered the death and the way it was written a continuation of the bury your gays trope in television, in which LGBT characters, especially queer women, are killed off far more often than others, implicitly portraying them as disposable and existing primarily to serve the stories of straight characters or to attract viewers.
 Lexa's death occurring immediately after having sex with Clarke received particular criticism.
-A widespread debate about the trope among media, writers and viewers ensued, with Lexa's death cited as a prime example of the trope and why it should end.
+With The 100, along with shows like The Walking Dead and Supernatural all containing examples of the "bury your gays" trope around the same time, many were left upset.
+Fans of the show rallied behind the phrase "Lexa Deserved Better" as a way to show their disapproval of the character's death.
+A debate about the trope among media, writers and viewers ensued, with Lexa's death cited by some as a prime example of the trope and why it should end.
 Rothenberg eventually wrote in response, "I [...] write and produce television for the real world where negative and hurtful tropes exist.
 And I am very sorry for not recognizing this as fully as I should have."
 Additionally, Debnam-Carey's concurrent role in the series Fear the Walking Dead was presented as an off-screen reason for Lexa's death.

 Ratings

-An estimated 2.7 million American viewers watched the series premiere, which received an 18–49 rating of 0.9, making it the most-watched show in its time slot on The CW since 2010, with the series Life Unexpected.
+An estimated 2.7 million American viewers watched the series premiere, which received an 18–49 rating of 0.9, making it the most-watched show in its time slot on the CW since 2010, with the series Life Unexpected.

 Accolades

 Cancelled prequel series

-In October 2019, Rothenberg began developing a prequel series to The 100 for The CW.
+In October 2019, Rothenberg began developing a prequel series to The 100 for the CW.
 A backdoor pilot episode was ordered; "Anaconda" aired July 8, 2020, as an episode of the seventh and final season of The 100.
 The prequel series was to show the events 97 years before the original series, beginning with the nuclear apocalypse that wiped out almost all life on Earth.

 In February 2020, it was reported that Iola Evans, Adain Bradley, and Leo Howard had been cast as Callie, Reese, and August, respectively.
+Jason Rothenberg was to serve as an executive producer with The 100 executive producers Leslie Morgenstein and Gina Girolamo of Alloy to serve as producers.

-In January 2021, Deadline reported that The 100 prequel was still being considered.
-In May 2021, according to Mark Pedowitz of The CW, the spinoff was still under consideration by the network.
-In November 2021, it was reported that The CW had decided not to move forward with the prequel series.
+In January 2021, Deadline reported that the prequel series was still being considered.
+In May 2021, according to Mark Pedowitz of the CW, the spinoff was still under consideration by the network.
+In November 2021, it was reported that the CW had decided not to move forward with the prequel series.